bubkoo/break-string/README.md

 Useful to be able to break the string into lines according to visual width(the number of columns) in the terminal.

+Inspired by:

+- [string-width](https://github.com/sindresorhus/string-width) - Get visual width of a string
+- [string-length](https://github.com/sindresorhus/string-length) - Get the real length of a string

 ## Install